eschen42/log4cmd/README.md

 log4cmd_newlog.cmd mySourceName myLogName MY_LOGNAME_LOG
 ```
 creates the `mySourceName` subdirectory under the `log4cmd` logging directory root and generates a unique path that can be used to log any text in any fashion that you require.

+## Log-level Filtering

+The log levels that will be accepted for logging (i.e., not silently ignored) may be assigned to the `logLevelFilter` in `log4vbs_config.vbs`.